 Things were different now.
 The heating was working and the rooms were warm.
 My middle daughter was visiting and I was cheery.
 I chose a table at the bar and, noticing the chairs were wet, asked one of the men if they, who were seated under a canopy, had a spare dry one.
 A dry chair was passed over and after ordering a couple of drinks, I sat down, lit a cigarette and waited for my daughter.
 The young men were in an end-of-the-week celebratory mood, and chatty.
-By the time she arrived ten minutes later, I'd discovered that the first, Richard, was in his thirties and worked in the local wine industry.
+By the time she arrived ten minutes later, I'd discovered that the first, Richard, was in his thirties and worked in the building trade and vineyards.
 Not only that but by astonishing coincidence he'd gone to the same school in England as, and been best pals with, the son of a close friend of mine.
 He proudly told me about the time he and my friend's son, then aged seventeen, escaped with scratches after they wrote off a car driving it into a tree.
 The young Mancunian sitting across from Richard was an electrician who also lived and worked here.
 The third man was local, a stonemason, who spoke in perfect English about his travels to Africa, Greece and Turkey.
 'If you want work here, there are two things, rocks and vineyards, the rest is seasonal,' he told me unprompted.
 I've given myself a two year deadline to write, learn French (I had virtually none), and scratch a living.
 People are incredulous.
 But I fell in love with Provence nine years ago and having lived, not through choice, for most of my 51 years, in a large post-industrial town in the West of Scotland, I needed a change.
 I was worn out.
 The Var, why not?

 I was immediately interested in hearing about work possibilities, but the arrival of my daughter had the effect of silencing the men for several moments as I knew it would.